-The sedimentary zircon megacrysts from Australia, Tansania and Germany have the ability to record their individual (paleo-) exhumation and subsequent burial histories.
-Their exhumation rate is taken to be representative of the erosion rates of their former host rocks (for simplicity we assume a 2.7 g cm-3 density for all, which may not necessarily be the case).
+The sedimentary zircon megacrysts from Australia, Tanzania and Germany have the ability to record their individual (paleo-)exhumation and subsequent burial histories.
+Their exhumation rate is taken to be representative of the erosion rates of their former host rocks (for simplicity we assume a $2.7 \,\mathrm{g \, cm^{-3}}$ density for all, which may not necessarily be the case).
 The simplest case is for zircons from Mud Tank (Australia), since they were collected at or near the surface in close proximity to their source rock.
-The sample results indicate individual exhumation rates between 1 m Myr -1 and 0.1 m Myr -1 (Fig. 8) and that some zircons have had a complex exposure history, with intermittent burial and/or production at shallow depths (Fig. 8).
-These results are consistent with erosion rates obtained for other low-relief, post-orogenic landscapes in arid Central Australia (Struck et al., 2018b; Struck et al., 2018a) and with being sampled at or near the surface of a thin sediment cover (Australian_Vermiculite_Industries, 2013; Struck et al., 2018a).
+The sample results indicate individual exhumation rates between 1 and 0.1 m Myr $^{-1}$ (Fig. 8) and that some zircons have had a complex exposure history, with intermittent burial and/or production at shallow depths (Fig. 8).
+These results are consistent with erosion rates obtained for other low-relief, post-orogenic landscapes in arid Central Australia (Struck et al., 2018b, a) and with being sampled at or near the surface of a thin sediment cover (Australian Vermiculite Industries, 2013; Struck et al., 2018a).

 A more complex history is implied for the zircons from the Singida peneplain (Tanzania, Mannard, 1962).
-The sediments of the ephemeral rivers from which they were mined commonly have a thickness of several meters; thus, samples may record extended periods of burial.
-The samples from the Singida form a pattern (n=9; Fig. 8) that is commensurate with exhumation rates lower than 0.1 m Myr-1 and continuous exposure at the surface, or burial for to up to 1 Myr.
-These results from the Singida diatreme field are consistent with expectations for an arid, low-relief (<50 m), long wavelength (> 10 km) landscape (Mannard, 1962; Harrison et al., 2001), notionally a relic of Cretaceous age ('African Surface'; Mannard, 1962; King, 1978; Burke et al., 2008).
-The notion of long-term low erosion rates is supported by the partial preservation of tuff-rings of Eocene diatremes (Mannard, 1962; Harrison et al., 2001), with the tuffs being the source-rocks of the zircons (Mannard, 1962).
-The erosion rates we infer from the zircons are very low (< 0.1 m Myr-1), and appear to have been invariable during the last 1 Myr.
+The sediments of the ephemeral rivers from which they were mined commonly have a thickness of several metres; thus, samples may record extended periods of burial.
+The samples from the Singida form a pattern (n = 9; Fig. 8) that is commensurate with exhumation rates lower than $0.1 \,\mathrm{m}\,\mathrm{Myr}^{-1}$ and continuous exposure at the surface, or burial for to up to 1 Myr.
+These results from the Singida diatreme field are consistent with expectations for an arid, low-relief (<50 m), long wavelength (>10 km) landscape (Mannard, 1962; Harrison et al., 2001), notionally a relic of the Cretaceous age ("African Surface"; Mannard, 1962; King, 1978; Burke et al., 2008).
+The notion of long-term low erosion rates is supported by the partial preservation of tuff rings of Eocene diatremes (Mannard, 1962; Harrison et al., 2001), with the tuffs being the sourcerocks of the zircons (Mannard, 1962).
+The erosion rates we infer from the zircons are very low $(<0.1 \text{ m Myr}^{-1})$ and appear to have been invariable during the last 1 Myr.
+Assuming these rates apply to even longer timescales, the source of the zircons would have eroded by less than 4.5 m since the eruption of the diatreme, 44.8 ± 0.2 Myr ago (mean U-Pb ages of zircons; n = 9, 1 SD; Table 2).